Francis Ford Coppola's unrealized projects: Distant Vision

 "The technology that's been invented for sports and is only used for sports — football games, soccer games — you could use that for storytelling, and it does some very magical things.
 You gain a lot from control and being able to edit, but there's also something to say for live performance.
 When they did those operas in the 18th century, they were huge productions, but they did it live.
 And there was the thrill of, 'I saw Aida the first night.'
 And you could have that in film, too."

 In 2015, Coppola workshopped Distant Vision as an experimental film with students at the Oklahoma City Community College, described as a live cinema performance piece "created in real time."
 It was produced on a series of sets constructed on a 6,000-square-foot soundstage at the OCCC campus over the course of three weeks.
 A short 52-minute version of the script successfully screened live at theaters in Paris, New York City, Los Angeles and Napa, California on June 5, 2015.
 In 2016, the script for Distant Vision was described as "a 500-page cycle of plays", with Coppola drawing comparisons to the stories by Eugene O'Neill and Buddenbrooks by Thomas Mann.
 He stated that the project would be distributed and split up into several chapters, "People will come to a theater like this one to watch us put on the show and then months later they can come back for the next chapter."
 Later that year, another production of Coppola's Distant Vision was staged with the help of UCLA film students and faculty at the Freud Playhouse.
 On July 22, 2016, a 27-minute live broadcast of Distant Vision was presented to a limited audience.
 Subsequently, Coppola published a book, Live Cinema and Its Techniques, which detailed both experiences.
-He had always intended upon producing a long, complete version of the project, "writ[t]e[n] in a different way" and done as "a sprawling multi-year project."
+He had always intended upon producing a long, complete version of the project, "[written] in a different way" and done as "a sprawling multi-year project."
 In August 2024, while promoting his self-funded film Megalopolis, Coppola announced that one of two potential future projects would be to finally complete Distant Vision, which he optimistically said he would finance with the box office returns of Megalopolis.
 "I'll want to do another roll of the dice with that one," he added.
 In France the following month, Coppola noted that his plans remained to shoot the feature entirely live and that it would be "much harder" to make than Megalopolis.